krzysu/mashaclimbing/src/posts/2018-03-hoian/hoian.md

 published: true
 tags: ['travel']
 image: './thumbnail.jpg'
+seo: 'Read more about traveling by train in Vietnam and how to get to Hoi An from Da Nang.
+Hoi An is a very popular destination for tourists.
+My Son is a village of abandoned ruined Hindu temples.'
 ---

 The easiest way to travel through Vietnam is by train.
 We started our journey in Ho Chi Minh City and headed north.
 Our first stop was planned in **Hội An** - a UNESCO World Heritage city in Vietnam's Quảng Nam Province.